Best used SUVs to buy

 We hope you’ve found our guide to the best used SUVs useful in your research.
 For motorists looking for used models at great value prices should consider these options, some of which are continually popular for their practicality.

-ASM Auto Recycling provides regular online auctions supported by our sites in Thame, Oxford and Aylesbury.
+ASM Auto Recycling provides regular online auctions supported by our site in Thame, Oxford.
 Be sure to check our stock if you’re looking for a bargain on a particular vehicle – we always keep a healthy range of salvaged used SUVs available to buy.
 We also take used cars to be scrapped, recycled and resold.
 Simply contact us today to discuss your requirements.

 - Typical tyre problems that can hinder the performance of your car